Vaccination of the Beef Herd

 Antibody (Immunoglobulin): A protein that is produced as the result of the introduction of an antigen into an animal.
 Antibodies are created within certain blood cells and in lymphoid tissue associated with the upper respiratory tract and intestinal tract.
 Antibodies react specifically with a particular antigen or one closely associated with it.

-Passive immunity: Antibodies that are passed on from the cow to the calf through colostrum.
+Passive immunity: Most commonly, this results from antibodies that are passed on from the cow to the calf through colostrum.
 These antibodies provide immune protection to the calf until it is able to create its own antibodies.

 Active immunity: When an animal actively produces its own antibodies as a result of being exposed to an antigen.
 This can occur with a natural infection or when we vaccinate animals.